1755 - French reinforcement of Canada

 On July 24, while the French squadron of du Guay was at Cadiz, Sir Edward Hawke and Rear-admiral Temple West were despatched with a strong squadron of 21 ships of the line (including the Barfleur (90)) and 5 frigates to intercept du Guay, who was returning from the West Indies after having carried reinforcements to the Leeward Islands, or any other French ships that might escape Boscawen on their return to Brest.
 Hawke cruised off Cap Finistère.

 Meanwhile, when Boscawen discovered that the French had safely reached Québec and that his own fleet was very sickly, he left Rear-Admiral Holburne with a small squadron to blockade Louisbourg and went to Halifax to refresh his men.
+The Mars (64) grounded while going into harbour and was later wrecked.

-At the beginning of August, Admiral du Guay was informed of Hawke's attempt to intercept him and sailed from Cadiz to Brest using a different tract, steering directly west from Spain into the Atlantic Ocean.
+At the beginning of August, Admiral du Guay was informed of Hawke's attempt to intercept him and sailed from Cadiz to Brest using a different course, steering directly west from Spain into the Atlantic Ocean.
 Once far away from the coast, he changed his course and stood directly for the land's end of England.
 He thus arrived safe at Brest.
-On his way, he met and captured the Blandford (24) which was sailing for Carolina with Governor Lyttleton on board.
+On his way, he met and captured the Blandford (24), which was sailing for Carolina with Governor Lyttleton on board.
 The Blandford was subsequently restored to the British.

-On August 24, the Comte du Bois de la Motte left Québec with all the first division of his fleet.
+On August 24, the Comte du Bois de la Mothe left Québec with all the first division of his fleet.
 He sailed along the north shore of the Saint-Laurent, passed Anticosti Island, then the Strait of Belle Isle.
 Navigating several days among icebergs, he managed to escape the British squadron cruising at the entrance of the Saint-Laurent.

 On August 31 at night, his mission at Louisbourg now accomplished, Périer de Salvert sent the Comète (30) back to France.
 During the night, the frigate managed to sail unnoticed, with all her fires extinguished, through the British squadrons cruising near Louisbourg.